oasis-tcs/sarif-spec/EditorsReports/Editor's report 2018-10-10.md

 Presented at TC Meeting #25, October 10th, 2018

+1. The following issues were closed without further action:

+    1. [Issue #232](https://github.com/oasis-tcs/sarif-spec/issues/232): "We do not have an automationGuid to match automationLogicalId"

+        I closed this as duplicate of [Issue #217](https://github.com/oasis-tcs/sarif-spec/issues/217): "Consider adding a discrete 'id' object," because Michael and I decided to address this inconsistency by introducing the "id" object he'd previously proposed.

 1. After being approved as amended at the last TC meeting (#23), the following spec changes were merged into the provisional draft:

     1. [Issue #232](https://github.com/oasis-tcs/sarif-spec/issues/232): "Why is the 'results' array required?"